 The HECM enables homeowners 62 or older to convert a portion of their home’s value into cash without giving up ownership of the home or taking on a mortgage payment.

-No mortgage payments are required as long as at least one borrower or non-borrowing spouse is living in the home and paying the required property charges.
+No mortgage payments are required as long as at least one borrower or non-borrowing spouse lives in the home and pays the required property charges.
 The reverse mortgage only has to be repaid when the last borrower permanently leaves the home.

 You always retain title ownership of the home and you’re free to leave it to your heirs, who will inherit any equity remaining in the home.
-If your heirs wish to keep the home, they can simply pay off or refinance the balance.
-If they don’t want to keep the home, they can either sell it themselves or let the lender sell it.
-They’ll inherit the remaining equity once the home is sold and the reverse mortgage balance is paid off.
+If your heirs wish to keep the home, they can pay off or refinance the balance.
+If they don’t want to keep the home, they can sell it, pay back the reverse mortgage, and keep the remaining equity.

 The HECM is a non-recourse loan, which means the most that will ever have to be repaid is the value of the home.
 If the home isn’t worth enough to pay off the entire balance, FHA will pay the shortage.